Makka al-Mukarama hotel attack

 On 27 March 2015, Al-Shabaab militants launched an attack on the Makka al-Mukarama hotel in Mogadishu, Somalia.
-The siege ended a few hours later on 28 March, after a special forces unit of the Somali Armed Forces stormed the premises, recaptured it, and killed all five of the attackers.
+The siege ended a few hours later on 28 March, after the National Intelligence and Security Agency's Gaashaan unit stormed the premises, recaptured it, and killed all five of the attackers.
 According to the Ministry of Information, around 20 people died during the standoff, including the perpetrators, security forces, hotel security guards and some civilians, with around 28 wounded.
 The special forces also rescued more than 50 hotel guests.
 President of Somalia Hassan Sheikh Mohamud ordered an investigation into the attack, and the Ministry of Information announced that the federal government was slated to pass new laws to curb illicit firearms.
 On 8 May, the Makka al-Mukarama hotel officially reopened after having undergone renovations.

 Incident

 On 27 March 2015, Al-Shabaab insurgents attacked the Hotel Makka Al Mukarama in Mogadishu.
 After a left-hand drive Toyota Noah laden with an improvised explosive device detonated, five armed militants penetrated the grounds in another vehicle.
 The blast shattered the mirrors inside the hotel.
 A number of government officials were staying at the hotel at the time, which was also patronized by foreigners.
 The attackers stormed into the hotel room levels on the first, second and third floors, and held several occupants hostage.
 Hotel guests locked themselves in their rooms and notified the security forces of their location.
-Security agents with the National Intelligence and Security Agency's elite Gaashaan unit subsequently stormed the grounds and began engaging the militants.
+The National Intelligence and Security Agency's elite Gaashaan unit subsequently stormed the grounds and began engaging the militants.
 The ensuing standoff lasted four hours.
 The security forces succeeded in rescuing more than 50 hotel guests, including Somalia's Ambassador to Germany Mohamed Tifow, who was saved by ladder.

 According to government representatives, all five of the attackers were killed, including both the gunmen and the suicide car bomber.
-Somali Minister of Information Mohamed Hayir Maareeye also indicated that four government soldiers, four hotel guards and five civilians were slain, as well as a female Ministry of Finance advisor, and World Bank official Farhiya Bashir Nur, who had been serving as a consultant to the Central Bank of Somalia.
+Somali Minister of Information Mohamed Hayir Maareeye also indicated that four government soldiers, four hotel guards and five civilians were killed, as well as a female Ministry of Finance advisor, and World Bank official Farhiya Bashir Nur, who had been serving as a consultant to the Central Bank of Somalia.
 Somalia Ambassador to the UN Human Rights Office in Geneva, Switzerland, Yusuf Mohamed Ismail ("Bari-Bari"), was rushed to the hospital, and later died of the injuries he had sustained.
 Casualties included 28 wounded soldiers, state officials and hotel personnel.